nvta2/icwmp/README.md

 icwmp is a client implementation of [TR-069/CWMP](https://cwmp-data-models.broadband-forum.org/) protocol.

-It is written in C programming language and depends on a number of librairies of OpenWrt for building and running.
+It is written in C programming language and depends on a number of libraries of OpenWrt for building and running.

 ## Good to Know